LordWeegie/AIcompiler/README.md

 That's it!
 Your pseudocode will be converted into C code, ready for you to compile and run.
 Thank you for using AIcompiler!

+*The new code is put into the C file for you!
+You don't need to copy it!*

 # Visual References
 ## Figure 1.1: API Key Configuration
 <img src="https://github.com/user-attachments/assets/04394fe7-5548-41ca-a2fd-979e8270fdfe" alt="step1" style="max-width:500px; width:100%;" />